For info on the thematic structure, see the introduction page.

 9.307 Achilles refuses

 There is an eternal question: was Achilles right or wrong to refuse the offer?
 Here in book 9, Homer leads us to believe he is right.
-Later, the death of Patroclus clearly shows him it was wrong.
-In a modern polis, like Sparta for instance, there is no way a citizen can refuse to join the fight.
+Later, the death of Patrocles clearly shows him it was wrong.
+In a modern polis, like Sparta for instance, there is no honorable way a citizen could refuse to join the fight.
 But let us leave the judgement aside and ask the more important question: why did he refuse?

 Achilles tells us it is because he hates liars in general and Agamemnon in particular and that no amount of treasure or women is worth dying for.
 This last point is, in my opinion, the real choice.
 Achilles will never admit that of course, possibly not even to himself, hiding behind his (real) anger with Agamemnon.
 But he is still obeying Athena, who says: be a winner and survive.
 Achilles is still "φιλόζωος", loving life, and he questions the honour of war.
 But he forgets about shame.